ElAtiendeBoludos/PMT-Agents/README.md

 Agents PSD is the photoshop file.

 agents.png contains all agent images in a single one to be added to the stylesheet.
-The other images is just to have a list with high qualiy images
+The other images in the individual images file is just to have a folder with high qualiy imagesof each agent

 All agents images are resized to 25x25 pixels (The individual images are on their original size)